-What Can a Handyman Do in Hannibal, Missouri?
+What Can a Handyman Do Without a License in Hannibal, Missouri?

 Missouri does not have a single statewide "general contractor" license for handymen; licensing is mainly handled locally (city/county building departments) plus state licensing for certain trades (notably electrical in many jurisdictions) and state registration for sales/use tax and withholding when applicable.
 In Hannibal (Marion County), you should expect a City business license (and permits/inspections for regulated work).
 There is no clear statewide "handyman exemption" dollar threshold in Missouri law; instead, limits come from (1) local permit rules and (2) trade licensing/inspection requirements (electrical/plumbing/HVAC) that cannot be bypassed by calling the work "handyman".